openshift/enhancements/enhancements/vdpa/virtio-vdpa-ovn-hw-offload.md

 #### SRIOV network operator workflow

-- Deploy the SRIOV device plugin
-- Deploy OpenVswitch in HW offload mode
+- Configure OpenVswitch in HW offload mode
-- Configure the VFs (same as SR-IOV: echo N > /sys/devices/{PF}/sriov_numvfs)
+- Configure NIC (single script?)
   - Install vendor-independent kernel drivers: vdpa, virtio-vdpa
-- Install vendor-dependent kernel drivers, e.g. mlx5-vdpa for Mellanox cards
+  - Configure VFs (same as SR-IOV: echo N > /sys/devices/{PF}/sriov_numvfs)
   - Put NIC in switchdev mode (smart NIC)
+  - Enable HW offload mode on PF, VFs and port representors
+  - Disable Network Manager on PF, VFs and port representors
+  - Install vendor-dependent kernel drivers (e.g. mlx5-core for Mellanox cards)
-- (Vendor specific) Bind the right PCI driver.
+  - Bind the right PCI driver (vendor specific).
 Some vendors might implement vdpa in a different PCI driver (e.g: Intel’s ifcvf).
 Others might keep the same pci driver and require extra steps (e.g: in mellanox vdpa, the VF is still bound to “mlx5_core”)
-- Enable HW offload mode on PF, VFs and port representors
-- (Vendor specific) Create the vdpa device.
+- Create the vdpa device (vendor specific).
 Some vendors might require no extra steps because they create the vdpa device on a pci driver probe (e.g: ifcvf).
 Others might need extra steps (e.g: Mellanox requires loading an additional driver and in the future, they 	might require managing a “virtual bus”(source)).
-The plan is to extend the govdpa library to provide such functionality.
+The plan is to extend the govdpa library to provide this functionality.
 - Bind the vdpa device to the correct vdpa bus driver (virtio-vdpa driver in the first implementation).
-This is not vendor specific and uses a sysfs-based API.
+This is not vendor specific and uses a sysfs-based API
+- Configure the SRIOV device plugin
   - Add the appropriate vdpa flags to the SR-IOV Device Plugin’s configMap.
   - Create the Network Attachment Definitions

-Note: the operator will have to support the tear-down of resources during the undeploying phase.
+Note: the SRIOV operator (config-daemon) needs to destroy the vdpa device when policy is removed

 ### API Extensions